Benefits and statistics of embedding peer code review into your software development process.

 A couple of notes:

-Are there any down sides for code review?
+Are there any downsides to code review?

-Apparently it takes time, but most often it saves more time already within the same Sprint !!!
+Apparently, it takes time, but most often it saves more time already within the same Sprint !!!

-Code review may be done with a peer, tech expert, manager or group of peers.
+Code review may be done with a peer, tech expert, manager, or group of peers.
 It has siblings such as pair programming, and group programming.
 Each practice has its own benefits and all are worth practicing.

-However, research suggests that the most cost effective practice with the highest return-on-investment is “peer code review” where peers in the team review each other’s code.
+However, research suggests that the most cost-effective practice with the highest return on investment is “peer code review” where peers in the team review each other’s code.